o0cynix0o/SABnzbPPS/README.md

 └── Torrents.py                 (Main Python Torrent processing script)
 ```

 Simply extract the project ZIP, download the required executables, and place them in the **App** folder.
 No additional setup is required for the folder structure.
-The output directory for reencoded files will automatically be set to **ReEncodedFiles**.
 To reencode a single file, simply drag and drop the file onto the corresponding `.bat` file.